-The bar chart and table provide an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year-to-year and by showing how the Fund's average annual total returns based on net asset value compared to those of the of the Index and other market indices.
+The bar chart and table provide an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year-to-year and by showing how the Fund's average annual total returns based on net asset value compare with the average annual total returns of the S&P 500 Index, a broad-based securities index.
+The Fund also compares its performance with the returns of the MSCI All Country World Index.
 The Fund's performance information is accessible on the Fund's website at www.axsinvestments.com.

-Calendar-Year Total Return (before taxes) for Fund
+Calendar-Year Total Return (before taxes) for the Fund

-Highest Calendar Quarter Return at NAV 41.26% Quarter Ended 06/30/2020 Lowest Calendar Quarter Return at NAV (26.91%) Quarter Ended 06/30/2022
+Highest Calendar Quarter Return at NAV 24.22% Quarter ended 03/31/2023 Lowest Calendar Quarter Return at NAV (26.91)% Quarter ended 06/30/2022

-Average Annual Total Returns (for Period Ended December 31, 2022) One Year Since Inception March 30, 2020 Return Before Taxes (49.45%) 8.27% Return After Taxes on Distributions 1 (49.45%) 8.27% Return After Taxes on Distributions and Sale of Fund Shares 1 (29.28%) 6.41% MSCI All Country World Index SM (reflects no deduction for fees, expenses or taxes) 2 (18.36%) 13.63% S&P 500° Index (reflects no deduction for fees, expenses or taxes) 3 (18.11%) 16.61%
+Avanage Annual Total Potunas Since Inception Average Annual Total Returns (for Period Ended December 31, 2023) One Year (03/30/2020) Return Before Taxes 61.37% 20.41% Return After Taxes on Distributions 1 61.37% 20.41% Return After Taxes on Distributions and Sale of Fund Shares 1 36.33% 16.40% MSCI All Country World Index SM (reflects no deduction for fees, expenses or taxes) 2 22.20% 15.85% S&P 500 [®] Index (reflects no deduction for fees, expenses or taxes) 3 26.29% 19.11%

 - After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts. - The Fund's benchmark is the MSCI All Country World IndexSM.
-The MSCI All Country World IndexSM is a market-capweighted global equity index that tracks emerging and developed markets.
+The MSCI All Country World IndexSM is a market-cap-weighted global equity index that tracks emerging and developed markets.
 It currently monitors nearly 3,000 large-and mid-cap stocks in 49 countries.
 Unlike the Fund, the benchmark is unmanaged and does not include any fees or expenses.
-An investor cannot invest directly in an index.

-The Fund also compares its performance with the S&P 500 Index®.
+An investor cannot invest directly in an index. - The Fund also compares its performance with the S&P 500 Index®.
 The Standard & Poor's ("S&P") 500 Index® is an unmanaged index consisting of 500 stocks chosen for market size, liquidity, and industry group representation.
 It is a market-weighted index (stock price times number of shares outstanding) with each stock's weight in the Index proportionate to its market value.
 Unlike the Fund, the benchmark is unmanaged and does not include any fees or expenses.
 An investor cannot invest directly in an index.